debjitl45/MoviesHub/README.md

-## MovieHub: Your Ultimate Movies Database Website
+## MoviesHub: Your Ultimate Movies Database Website
 Welcome to MovieHub, a user-friendly Movies Database website powered by the OMDB API.
 This project, crafted with JavaScript, HTML, and CSS, allows you to explore and discover information about your favorite movies effortlessly.